 Not many narcissists enter therapy unless they’re pressured by a partner or suffer an extreme blow to their image or self-esteem.
 As described in my peer-reviewed article, some narcissists can benefit from therapy for NPD, but it requires considerable therapeutic skills.

 However, even if the narcissist refuses to get help or change, your relationship can markedly improve by changing your perspective and behavior.
 In fact, learning about NPD, raising your self-esteem, and learning to set boundaries are just a few of the many things you can do to significantly better your relationship, as described in Dealing with a Narcissist: 8 Steps to Raise Your Self-Esteem and Set Boundaries with Difficult People.
 These steps are equally applicable to a relationship with anyone highly defensive or abusive.
 You’ll strengthen your self-esteem and learn how to communicate effectively.
-This workbook includes a quiz for narcissism and also sets forth criteria that can help you decide if you’re considering ending a relationship with a narcissist.
-It’s available on my website here as a PDF, at Amazon, Barnes & Noble, and at Smashwords in formats for iPad and other devices.
+This e-workbook includes a quiz for narcissism and also sets forth criteria that can help you decide if you’re considering ending a relationship with a narcissist.
+It’s available on my website here as a PDF, and in other formats at online booksellers.

 © Darlene Lancer 2016